avabrooks/wine-agent-v2/MAC_INSTALL.md

 - Click **Clear Filters** any time to bring back the full list.
 - Your spreadsheet needs to have your wine data set up as a proper Excel **Table** (with the little filter arrows in the header row) for this to work — if you're starting from scratch, select your data and press **⌘ + T** to make it a table first.

-## If it stops showing up

-Occasionally Excel's cache forgets about sideloaded add-ins (this can happen after an Excel update, or just over time).
-If that happens, just repeat steps 3–6 above with the same `manifest.xml` file — it takes 30 seconds.

 ## Troubleshooting